jmakeig/timbrrr/README.md

 An Apache log parser for MarkLogic Server.
 This is by no means a generic way to work with logs.
-I just need to scratch an itch.
+I just needed to scratch an itch.

 A log document will end up looking something like